jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 (2) The auditors' report shall be read before the society at the annual general meeting and shall be open to inspection by any member.
 (3) In the case of a society that is not an issuer within the meaning of section 4 of the Financial Reporting Act 1993, the report shall state whether the financial statements are properly prepared in accordance with the requirements of this Act and any regulations made thereunder, and whether, in the opinion of the auditors, they give a true and fair view,—
   (a) in the case of the revenue and appropriation account of the society's income and expenditure for the financial year; and
-  (b) in the case of the balance sheet, of the state of the society's affairs as at the end of the financial year; and (c) in the case of the statement of cash flows, of the society's cash flows for the financial year.
+  (b) in the case of the statement of financial position, of the state of the society's affairs as at the end of the financial year; and
+  (c) in the case of the statement of cash flows, of the society's cash flows for the financial year.
 (4) In the case of a society that is an issuer within the meaning of section 4 of the Financial Reporting Act 1993, the auditor's report shall state whether the financial statements are properly prepared in accordance with the requirements of this Act and any regulations made thereunder and shall also state the matters required to be stated in an auditors' report under the Financial Reporting Act 1993.
 (4A) It shall be the duty of the auditors in preparing the report referred to in subsection (3) or subsection (4), as the case may be, to carry out such investigations as will enable them to complete those reports.